 Saved from sin

 Jesus understood that He couldn’t conquer these lusts and desires alone, and that is why He cried out “with vehement cries and tears to Him who was able to save Him from death, and was heard because of His godly fear.”
+Hebrews 5:7.
 He was saved, not from His death on Calvary, but from a death that is the “wages of sin.”

-Paul exhorts us in Col. 3:5: “Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.”
+Paul exhorts us in Colossians 3:5: “Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.”
 Thus, over time, sin dies and we become happy people, through and through.